 - you have itching

-Swelling of the lungs (pneumonitis) - XALKORI may cause life-threatening and/or fatal swelling (inflammation) of the lungs during treatment.
+Lung problems (pneumonitis).
+XALKORI may cause life-threatening or fatal swelling (inflammation) of the lungs during treatment.
 Symptoms may be similar to those symptoms from lung cancer.
 Tell your doctor right away if you have any new or worsening symptoms, including:

 See “What are possible side effects of XALKORI?” for more information about side effects.